How to choose the right Accounting software framework.

 After obtaining final quotes, we would revisit the weighted scoring system and begin final negotiations and agreements.

-Step 4: Make a decision and commit to making it work.
+Step 4: Make a decision and commit to making the new accounting software work.

 Invest in the implementation.
 Project manage.
 Manage expectations.
 Manage people.
 Set milestones.
 Communicate.